ryzendew/Matts-Quickshell-Hyprland/README.md

 ---

-A comprehensive documentation of all changes made in converting end-4's AGS-based Hyprland configuration (https://github.com/end-4/dots-hyprland) to Quickshell.
+A comprehensive documentation of all changes made in converting end-4's AGS-based Hyprland configuration (https://github.com/end-4/dots-hyprland) to Quickshell, with dock implementation based on Pharmaracist's work.

 File Locations Overview
 ----------------------